Call for papers

 Questions and contact

-Abstract submission or programme issues: Head of conference Stanis Elsborg, email@example.com, or cell phone +45 61 77 49 15
+Abstract submission or programme issues: Head of conference Stanis Elsborg, firstname.lastname@example.org, or +45 61 77 49 15

-We thank you in advance for any help in distributing this Call for Paper to friends, colleagues and others who share the goals of Play the Game: To promote democracy, transparency and freedom of expression in world sport.
+We thank you in advance for any help in distributing this call for papers to friends, colleagues and others who share the goals of Play the Game: To promote democracy, transparency and freedom of expression in world sport.